vchan2/vchan2.github.io/2021APCalculusAB.md

   * Solve related rates problems (you should know standard formulas for area/volume and perimeter/surface area, and be able to use simple geometry such as similarity of triangles and Pythagorean Theorem)
   * (AP) Approximate a function with local linearization and analyze a linearization
   * (AP) Use l'H&ocirc;pital's rule appropriately
+  * (AP) Handle more challenging problems of the types above.

 <!--
 Testing centre hours are: